 So why does this matter?

-When it comes to Forex trading how to avoid getting caught into losing trades.
+When it comes to when is the worst time to trade and how to avoid getting caught into losing trades.

 Avoiding the start and the end of the week can very well help you from this heartache.